VoxaAI/voxa/docs/voxa-app.rst

       }
     );

-  You can also set the intent that the state will handle.
-If set, any other triggered intent will not enter into the state.
+  You can also set the intent that the controller will handle.
+If set, any other triggered intent will not enter into the controller.

   .. code-block:: javascript